Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Day 4: WIÑAYHUAYNA-MACHU PICCHU -CUSCO

 This fourth day is the main reason you came to Peru.
 You’ll start off well with a packed breakfast (3:30 a.m.).
 Afterward, we’ll head to the tourist checkpoint; once there, you’ll have time for breakfast until 5:30 a.m.
 Then, we’ll hike for approximately one hour through the high jungle to reach “Inti Punku” (Sun Gate), where you’ll have a breathtaking panoramic view of the Lost City of the Incas, Machu Picchu.
+This unforgettable moment is one of the highlights of the classic Inca Trail 4 days journey.
 We’ll then descend to reach your final destination, Machu Picchu, where we’ll take the classic photos of Machu Picchu with Huayna Picchu mountain in the background.
 After the photos, we’ll leave Machu Picchu to use the restrooms.
 After that, we’ll enter Machu Picchu for the Circuit 3 tour, which lasts approximately two hours.
 You’ll have a two-hour guided tour.

 Please always carry your passport with you, as there may be some checkpoints where you will only be allowed entry with it.
 Make sure to bring your original passport to show to the park rangers (you can get a Machu Picchu stamp in your passport).